luisxiaomai/React_Development_Test_Study/README.md

     Unit tests test units of a codebase.
 In react/redux context, they mostly can be components, action creators, reducers, middlewares...

-    Recommend [Jest](https://facebook.github.io/jest) as the testing engine for most unit test and [Enzyme](https://github.com/airbnb/enzyme) as the component testing utilities.
+    Recommend [Jest](https://facebook.github.io/jest) as the testing engine for most unit tests and [Enzyme](https://github.com/airbnb/enzyme) as the component testing utilities.

     `Shallow rendering` is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.
 Shallow rendering means we render the component one level deep.
 This way we can make sure we’re only testing the component, our unit, and not a child component several levels down.